farulivan/static-site-generator/content/investigate-logs/check-ci-pipeline/fix-yaml/index.md

 > **#incidents**: "Site is back up!
 Login working.
 Crisis averted."

-Your manager DMs you: _"Good work staying calm and debugging properly.
-Write up a post-mortem on Monday."_
+Your manager DMs you: _"Nice work.
+Post-mortem on Monday."_

 ## 🎉 Victory: The Professional

-You fixed the issue properly, documented it, and learned from it.
-The intern gets a gentle code review lesson on Monday about not removing "comments" that are actually configuration.
+You fixed it right.
+Documented everything.
+The intern gets a code review lesson Monday about not deleting config that looks like comments.

 **Ending Stats:**
 - Time to resolution: 28 minutes